Consciousness and memory

 2. Memory

-If we consider that consciousness is not local, but is non-material, resides external to the body, and does not originate in, or reside solely and permanently only with in the brain, then the question arises: What happens to memory when we die, or when the brain is subject to trauma and damaged, such as during an operation or in a car accident?
-The normal answer would be that, as memory is created by the brain, when the body dies the brain stops working and memory disappears, End of story.
-But, if we accept, as the present writer does, that memory is stored in our consciousness, which is primary, eternal, expansive and non-material, then the question expands out and becomes: Does memory reside wholly or partially within the consciousness and wholly or partially within the brain?
-Is it one or the other or both?
+The normal answer would be that, as memory is created by the brain (so science emphatically tells us), when the body dies the brain stops working and memory disappears.
+End of story.
+But, if we accept, as the present writer does, that memory is stored in our consciousness, which is primary, eternal, expansive and non-material, then the question expands out and becomes:

-One could believe either, though most people accept it when scientists tell us memory is brain-based and purely material, as in electrical impulses within neurons.
+One could believe either, though most people accept it when scientists tell us that memory is brain-based and purely material, as in electrical impulses within neurons.
 However, we are finding out more and more that consciousness is fundamental, i.e., the actual foundation of life, soul, essence.
 It is the ultimate point of origin for everything in the universe, and with that in mind we have to then reconsider our stance regarding memory.

-One of those which initiated the present blog focussed around consciousness and memory was Queen of Tears.
-Therein one of the main protagonists developed a life-threatening brain tumor, had an operation and, as a result of that, lost her memory - whether permanently or temporarily was not initially explained, unlike the scenario in the Hollywood film 50 First Dates.
+One of those Korean dramas (K-drama) which initiated the present blog focussed around consciousness and memory was Queen of Tears.
+Therein, one of the main protagonists developed a life-threatening brain tumor, had an operation and, as a result of that, lost her memory - whether permanently or temporarily was not initially explained, unlike the scenario in the Hollywood film 50 First Dates.
 One of the elements of the drama, revealed in the last two or three episodes, was that which developed around her husband and family who convinced her to have the operation, even though she didn't want to because she didn't want to lose all those precious memories.
 However, she finally acquiesced, and the drama was heightened as an alternate friend and hopeful lover took control of her, deceiving her in the process.
 Setting the husband up with murder, he was able to control her life for a period, until the memory imprint of her true love returned.
 But how could this happen when her memory was supposedly destroyed?.

 Whilst watching this take place, the writer was thinking, "Hang on, it is not a simple case that post-operation, all of the memories are gone."
 That is easy to believe if we believe that memory is purely brain based and, like a computer, can easily be wiped.
 Obviously this is a logical conclusion, as it has happened in real life on many occasions when damage to the brain results in a loss of memory.
 We only have to look at people with Alzheimer's to see that, as one of the symptoms of that brain-based diseases is loss of memory.
 But is it?